 ADL (Anti-Defamation League) is the country’s most respected private authority on extremism, terrorism and hate crimes, and the leading nongovernmental trainer of American law enforcement on topics ranging from fighting extremism to building relationships with the communities they serve.

-Below is a menu of training opportunities, which can be customized to meet an agency’s specific needs and interests.
+Below is a list of training and educational opportunities, which can be customized to meet an agency’s specific needs and interests.
 Unless otherwise noted, trainings are provided free of charge.